Thiago-Cardoso/proffy-nlw-02/README.md

 ## Features

-- **Web - Online study platform:** Online study platform, the teacher sells his working hours in several subjects.
+- **Web:** Online study platform, the teacher sells his working hours in several subjects.

 - **Mobile:** In the Mobile application allows you to search the times of classes that have been scheduled